prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > If you can't explain it simply you don't understand it well enough. -Albert Einstein

 Ability to make complex things simple is rare.
-Person who have truly understood something can explain it in simple manner.
+Person who has truly understood something can explain it in a simple manner.
 Because to simplify, we first boil it down to first principles.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>